adityarags/Spartificial-Final-Project/README.md

 ---
 ### Attempt 6
-Adjusting the batches to 16 to reduce overfitting.
+Adjusting the batch size to 16 to reduce overfitting.
 **Parameters Updated:**
 1. Batches = 16